Football hooliganism: Croatia

 Football hooliganism in Croatia has seen riots over inter-ethnic resentments and the politics that were reignited by the breakup of the Yugoslav federation in the 1990s.
 Two of the best known hooligan firms are Torcida (Hajduk Split) and Bad Blue Boys (Dinamo Zagreb).
-However, the groups are not just hooligan firms; they are more like the South American Torcida supporters groups and Ultras groups, with organised Tifos and so on.

 On 13 May 1990 (before the breakup of Yugoslavia), Serbian club Red Star Belgrade was in Zagreb to play Dinamo Zagreb at the Maksimir Stadium.
 Red Star was accompanied by 3000 Delije, the organised supporters of the club.
 Before the match a number of small fights broke out.
 Police reinforcements soon arrived with armoured vehicles and water cannons, focusing to separate the fans.
 Dinamo's player Zvonimir Boban kicked one policeman, defending a Dinamo's fan beaten by the police.
 The fighting lasted for over an hour and hundreds of people were injured.
-Football hooliganism in Croatia is sometimes connected with racism and nationalism, although the racist remarks, if any appear, are aimed solely to the opposing club's players, never to one's own squad.

 Ethnic tension between Croats and Serbs has also led to fighting at a football match in Australia.
-On 13 March 2005, Sydney United (who have a large Croatian following, and were established by Croatian immigrants) and Bonnyrigg White Eagles (who have a large Serbian following and were established by Serbian immigrants) met in Sydney in the New South Wales Premier League.
-About 50 fans clashed, resulting in two police officers getting injured and five fans being arrested.
+On 13 March 2005, Sydney United (who have a large Croatian following and were established by Croatian immigrants) and Bonnyrigg White Eagles (who have a large Serbian following and were established by Serbian immigrants) met in Sydney in the New South Wales Premier League.
+About 500 fans clashed, resulting in two police officers getting injured and five fans being arrested.
 Football NSW held an inquiry into the events.
 Both clubs denied that the fight was racially motivated or that there was any ethnic rivalry.

 Croatian hooligans are also notorious for staging large illegal pyroshows at stadiums, where signal flares and smoke bombs are hurled onto the pitch causing postponement or cancellation of the match.
 A large incident occurred in 2003 in Rome during the Hajduk-Roma match when 900 Torcida fans threw signal flares at Roma fans resulting in various injuries and clashes with the police.

 Another incident occurred in Genoa in 2007 when masked Torcida fans attacked the police with bricks, bottles and stones.
 Rioting continued in the stadium when Torcida fans threw chairs into the pitch and made Nazi salutes.
 A riot occurred in 2006 in Osijek during the Osijek-Dinamo match.
 Several clashes between the Bad Blue Boys and Kohorta occurred before the match in which one Osijek fan received several stab wounds after which Osijek fans attacked the police and Dinamo fans with signal flares and stones.